QuinnContaldi/Chapter2DesignPatterns/README.md

 > `Observer` class.
 The rest of the details of what we do with this updated information from the `Subject` can be defined in this concrete `Observer` class.

 ---

-The Observer design pattern is heavily employed in the code you provided.
-Below, I'll explain where and how this pattern is used with respect to the Markdown structure you've created:
 ## Observer Design Pattern in the Code
 ### Identification of Components in the Code
 1. **Subject**: